boosanbabu/DSAlgoProblems/README.md

 # DSAlgoProblems

-This Repository consists of standard data structure and algorithm problems
+This Repository consists Java Code for standard data structure and algorithm problems

+1. Data Structures
+	a.
+LinkedList
+	b.
+Tree
+	c.
+Graph

+2. Algorithms
+	a.
 Dynamic Programming

+2.a.
+Dynamic Programming
-1. Knapsack Problem
+	a.
+Knapsack Problem
-2. Minimum Cost Problem - Matrix
+	b.
+Minimum Cost Problem - Matrix
-3. All Paths - Matrix
+	c.
+All Paths - Matrix
-4. No. of ways for Coin change
+	d.
+No. of ways for Coin change
-5. Minimum Coins change
+	e.
+Minimum Coins change
-6. Unbound Knapsack Problem
+	f.
+Unbound Knapsack Problem